lsst-dm/dmtn-308/index.rst

 - PostgreSQL has low to medium latency for small to medium datasets, typically ranging from milliseconds to a few seconds for indexed queries
 - However, it struggles with datasets larger than 10-20 TB on a single instance.
    - I/O and memory constraints can become bottlenecks.
-   - Performance degrades with high concurrency or large joins across large tables.
+   - Performance degrades with high concurrency or joins across large tables.
    - Index maintenance and vacuum operations can impact performance on large datasets.
 - Internal benchmarking and testing indicates that query performance scales roughly linearly with data volume, with query times increasing by a factor of 10 for every order of magnitude increase in data volume *DMTN-113* :cite:`DMTN-113`.
    - This implies that performance would degrade significantly as the PPDB grows to hundreds of terabytes.